PixelMojo

 Analytics Platforms

-GA4 for web analytics, combined with product analytics tools like Mixpanel or Amplitude for in-app event tracking.
+Google Analytics 4 for web analytics, combined with product analytics tools like Mixpanel or Amplitude for in-app event tracking.
+These platforms provide the behavioral data necessary for making informed optimization decisions.

 A/B Testing & Experimentation

-Platforms like Optimizely, VWO, or the now-retired Google Optimize are used to run controlled experiments on websites and applications.
+Platforms like Optimizely, VWO, or Google Optimize are used to run controlled experiments on websites and applications, enabling data-driven decision making at scale.

 User Behavior & Qualitative Insights

-Tools like Hotjar or FullStory provide heatmaps and session recordings to show exactly how users are interacting with your pages.
+Tools like Hotjar or FullStory provide heatmaps and session recordings to show exactly how users are interacting with your pages, revealing optimization opportunities that quantitative data alone cannot provide.

 Lifecycle Marketing & Automation